peakBreaker/Google-Data-Engineering/dataproc/readme.md

   directly anymore
 - Connecting to master instances and running jobs in an old fashion is no longer done, we typically submit jobs using the gcloud SDK

+### Pre-emptible VMs

+Not really all that much to it, You only configure number of pre-emptible workers.
+These may be reclaimed by GCP at any time, thus you should never store data on them (use in conjunction with object storage)

+### Initialization actions

+Initialization actions is basically a shell script which is run on the initializaiton of the instances.
+Here we can for example install stackdriver monitoring on the instances to improve the monitoring.

+Using monitoring groups initialization actions we can get a very effective way of monitoring our cluster using stackdriver